kprevas/ronin/Your-First-Ronin-App.md

   * The **view** specifies how the data (and other aspects of the user interface) is displayed.
   * The **controller** queries and manipulates the model, and routes user requests to the correct view.

-Ronin is model-agnostic; you may use anything you like, whether it be RoninDB, another ORM system like Hibernate, or even direct SQL calls to a database.
+Ronin is model-agnostic; you may use anything you like, whether it be Tosa, another ORM system like Hibernate, or even direct SQL calls to a database.

 ## The Controller